demogitjava/landingpage/README.md

 to run a container on desktop pc
 `docker network create --driver=bridge --subnet=172.17.0.0/24 --ip-range=172.17.0.0/24 --gateway=172.17.0.1 172.17.0.0`

-**to publish the container over the internet
--> 10.255.255.0
-then 172.17.0.1
-docker get the route to the first network -> rate for download is about 500 kb**

 macvlan docker gateway
 docker network create -d macvlan --subnet=217.160.255.254/32 --gateway=217.160.255.254 -o parent=eth0.50 macvlan50